DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 <div>
 <img src="imgs/rose.png" /> Rose Leighton<br class="clear" />
-Rose Leighton is a lecturer at the Hogeschool van Amsterdam and projectmanager publishing for the Centre of Expertise ‘Amsterdam Creative Industries’.
-She thinks that as the craft of publishing is getting more and more digitized publishers should reconsider their role to keep pace with the changing times.
+I combine two positions at the Hogeschool van Amsterdam, University of Applied Sciences.
+As a lecturer, I introduce students into the world of international trade publishing.
+I have worked in the book publishing industry and now lecture on that subject for the Media, Information & Communication Programme.
+As Researcher at the PublishingLab, I look into ways of publishing books (mostly eTextbooks) and curating learning materials in hybrid ways, for example in the Bundle project.

 </div>

 <div>